How to Judge Prose

 Filling Out the Ballot

-Performers are ranked on a scale, generally from one to six, with the best performance receiving the one ranking.
+Performers are ranked compared to the other students in their room with the best performance receiving the one ranking.
 The judge may also be asked to assign speaker points, typically in a range from 90 and 100, with 100 being outstanding.

 Each performance has a time limit with a 30-second grace period.
 If a performance exceeds the grace period, the student cannot be ranked first.
 There is no other prescribed penalty.